nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Showing income data: `income`

-Shows the total amount of tuition fee you have received from the students and the amount that hasn't been paid.
+Shows the total amount of tuition fee you have received from the students and the amount that hasn't been paidAmount.

 Format: `income`